barroqt/barroqt/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning Rust
 - 📫 How to reach me: barroqt@gmail.com